google/google-java-format/README.md

 plugin](https://plugins.jetbrains.com/plugin/8527) is available from the plugin repository.

-The plugin will be enabled by default.
-To disable it in the current project, go to `File→Settings...→google-java-format Settings` (or `IntelliJ IDEA→Preferences...→Other Settings→google-java-format Settings` on macOS) and uncheck the `Enable google-java-format` checkbox.
+The plugin will be disabled by default.
+To enable it in the current project, go to `File→Settings...→google-java-format Settings` (or `IntelliJ IDEA→Preferences...→Other Settings→google-java-format Settings` on macOS) and uncheck the `Enable google-java-format` checkbox.
+(A notification will be presented when you first open a project offering to do this for you.)

-To disable it by default in new projects, use `File→Other Settings→Default Settings...`.
+To enable it by default in new projects, use `File→Other Settings→Default Settings...`.

 When enabled, it will replace the normal `Reformat Code` action, which can be